inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 pause time is configurable; use zero values to disable the PAUSE feature.

-.. _ug:sec:ethernet:macaddresstable:
+.. _ug:sec:ethernet:macforwardingtable:

-MacAddressTable
+MacForwardingTable
 ~~~~~~~~~~~~~~~

-The :ned:`MacAddressTable` module stores the mapping between ports and
+The :ned:`MacForwardingTable` module stores the mapping between ports and
 MAC addresses.
 Entries are deleted if their age exceeds a certain limit.

 If needed, address tables can be pre-loaded from text files at the